Concordium/concordium.github.io/source/mainnet/net/guides/become-baker.rst

 .. code-block:: console

-   $concordium-client baker set-key <keys-file>.json --sender <account> --out <concordium-data-dir>/baker-credentials.json
+   $concordium-client validator set-key <keys-file>.json --sender <account> --out <concordium-data-dir>/validator-credentials.json

 ``--sender`` is the name or address of the transaction's sender account.
 The name is the one that's used when you :ref:`import the account<concordium-client-import-accounts-keys>` (assuming that this was done).
 It defaults to the account name "default".